 Who Should Not Use The Contraceptive Pill?

-If you have any history of blood clots, have ever had breast cancer, or are pregnant, or have any history of heart problems of any kind, you should not take contraceptive tablets.
+If you have any history of blood clots, have ever had breast cancer, are pregnant, or have any history of heart problems of any kind, you should not take contraceptive tablets.
 If you smoke, you may need to avoid oral contraception as well, since this increases the risk of developing blood clots.

 Does The Contraceptive Pill prevent STDs?